hydra/iced/examples/tabbed_document_ui/README.md

 					- dropdown should always appear, correctly and allow all elements to be chosen even if the window is resized.
 				- Directory - non-editable path with a button to show a native directory selector to be used, that when selected shows the path.
 			- [ ] Title of the new tab is 'New'
-			- [ ] Multiple 'new' tabs are allowed.
+			- [ ] Multiple 'new' tabs are allowed, each with their own state.
-			- [ ] State of each 'new' tab must be maintained when switching to a different 'new' tab.
+            - Tab state
+			    - [ ] The form field values.
 			- When OK is pressed
 				- [ ] the tab name should be updated to the name of the file.
 				- [ ] a file should be created with the appropriate extension.
 				- [ ] it's content should be displayed in the same tab, see tab content below.
 				- [ ] there should be no visible removal and insertion of any new tab.
 				- [ ] tab ordering must be preserved.  e.g. given tabs 'File1, New, File2' pressing 'Ok' on `New` should result in tabs 'File1, File3, File2', not 'File1, File2, File3'
-		- 'Text' tab
+		- 'Text' tab, displays a 'text' document.
 			- [x] Filename must appear in tab.
-			- [ ] Show text file content in an editor.
+			- [x] Show text file content in an editor.
+			- [ ] Content must be loaded in a thread or async, in the background.
+			- Tab State
 				- [ ] Maintain text selection.
 				- [ ] Maintain caret position.
-			- [ ] Content must be loaded in a thread or async, in the background.
 			- Info sidebar with a grid of key/value items
 				- [x] File path
 				- [ ] Selection information
-		- 'Image' tab.
+		- 'Image' tab, displays an 'image' document.
 			- [x] Filename must appear in tab.
 			- [x] Shows the image.
             - [ ] Image is top-left justified.
             - [x] Image is scaled-up to fit window, aspect ratio must be preserved.
             - [ ] Do not allow image to be scaled down.
 			- [ ] If too big to fit in the window, scrollbars must be present to allow panning
+			- [ ] Content must be loaded in a thread or async, in the background.
+			- Tab State
 				- [ ] Maintain X/Y coordinates of last click of anywhere on the image.
-			- [ ] Content must be loaded in a thread or async, in the background.
 			- Info sidebar with a grid of key/value items
 				- [x] File path
 				- [x] Last-clicked X/Y coordinate information